Lifting Stars Pet Homecare

 Where is your service area?

-Lifting Stars Pet Homecare is based in Vancouver, BC, and serves clients in Greater Vancouver.
-Service areas include North Vancouver, West Vancouver, Burnaby, New Westminster, Richmond, Coquitlam, Port Coquitlam, and Surrey.
+Lifting Stars Veterinary Homecare is based in Vancouver, BC, and serves clients in Greater Vancouver.
+Service areas include North Vancouver, West Vancouver, Burnaby, New Westminster, Richmond, Coquitlam, Port Coquitlam, Port Moody, Surrey, and Langley.

 How much does it cost and how do I pay?

 Humane Euthanasia appointments usually require about one hour and include a house call, a consultation with the veterinarian, the humane euthanasia procedure, and the cremation fee.
 The fee does increase for larger-sized pets and for clients living further away from central Vancouver.
-For a detailed estimate of our services, please call or email us for further information.
+For a detailed estimate of our services, please fill out our online form or call us for further information.

 Contactless payment by e-transfer is preferred and can be emailed to liftingstars@dvmcenter.com.
-If needed, we can also take personal cheques (discuss details with the veterinarian), credit cards ($15 processing fee will be applied), or cash (exact change is required).
+If needed, we can also take personal cheques (discuss details with the veterinarian), cash (exact change is required), or credit cards (a $15 processing fee will be applied).

 Do you have a cancellation policy?